What Is Dashi Stock in Japan?

 The dashi soup stock can be used for making soup, one-pot dishes, stews, etc. Since it has strong smell of shiitake mushrooms, it’s probably not suitable for making miso soup.

 You can eat remaining mushrooms by the way.
-You may want to slice the mushrooms, and use it as a ingredient in soup or stew.
+You may want to slice the mushrooms, and use it as an ingredient in soup or stew.

-When you have a trouble with making dashi at home, please try to use those substitutes.
-You must experience different delicious dashi with them!
+When you have a trouble with making dashi at home, please try to use these substitutes.
+At that time, please read the ingredients list on the package carefully, and adjust the taste depending on the dish.